 We are going to visit a lot of churches and cathedrals.
 While the dress code is generally loose, I want to encourage all to show moderation and respect.
-People in shorts and open shouldered outfits most likely won't be allowed in most monasteries and churches.
+People in shorts and open-shouldered outfits most likely won't be allowed in most monasteries and churches.
 Monastic and clergy will treat tourists and pilgrims very differently.
 While I understand your desire to wear shorts and something cool in a hot climate, I encourage you not to spoil the visit for the rest of the group.
+Several services are scheduled during the pilgrimage.
+However, at this time I'm not giving the exact time or place of all of the services as that all is flexible and can change.
 The pattern of our days may be changed to fit the services in.
-Services are open to all who want to attend, but are not mandatory.
-Those Orthodox travelers who would like to receive Holy Communion during the Divine Liturgy should attend Confession before the pilgrimage as opportunities to hear your confession during the pilgrimage by clergy members of the group may be limited.
+Services are open to all who want to attend but are not mandatory.
+Those Orthodox travelers who would like to receive Holy Communion during the Divine Liturgy should attend Confession (if such is your practice before receiving Holy Communion) before the pilgrimage as opportunities to hear your confession during the pilgrimage by clergy members of the group may be limited.